Tord Larsen

 Tord Larsen (born 26 January 1945) is a Norwegian social anthropologist.
 He is professor emeritus of social anthropology at the Norwegian University of Science and Technology (NTNU).

 Career and work

 Larsen earned a B.A. at Dartmouth College in the United States in 1967 and a mag.art.
 (PhD) at the University of Oslo in 1977, with the dissertation Negotiating identity: ethnic incorporation among the Nova Scotia Micmacs.
-He worked at the University of Oslo 1977–1983 and the University of Bergen 1983–1990, and became an associate professor at NTNU in 1991, where he later became a full professor.
+He worked at the University of Oslo 1977–1983 and the University of Bergen 1983–1990, and he became an associate professor at NTNU in 1991, where he later became a full professor.

 He is known for his work on the historical and critical aspects of social anthropology.
 In 2005 he received the Article of the Year – Scandinavian University Press Academic Journal Prize.